JingYuan0926/tt/README.md

 npm run dev
 ```

-Note: The web application can be accessed via [the deploy link](https://tt-ruby-chi.vercel.app/), this setup is to run the web extension only!
+Note: The web application can be accessed via [the deployed link](https://tt-ruby-chi.vercel.app/), this setup is to run the web extension only!

 ## Team Members 👥